 I’ll start with what might be the most controversial part of this whole piece; the game might be good.
 Zombie survival games aren’t really my thing.
 I played some Left 4 Dead back in the day, but I have no desire to play a game like that now.
 That being said, the gameplay in Metal Gear Solid V is incredible.
 It saved a game that was otherwise disappointing.
 I am curious to see how they transition that gameplay into a multiplayer game and how they implement stealth into a zombie game.
 I honestly don’t think they will be super successful at either of these, but there is potential there.
 Ultimately, I’m happy that they are using the FOX Engine for something.

 But the biggest argument against this game isn’t that it looks bad.
 The biggest argument against it is that it ruins the Metal Gear legacy.
 So I decided to take a look at that legacy.
 When this game was announced, IGN resurfaced their “7 Weird Metal Gear Games” article.
 Most of them are pretty inoffensive (and Ghost Babel is great), but an iPhone shooting gallery, a fake sequel to the original Metal Gear, and Solid Snake skateboarding around big shell don’t strike me as “respectful to the legacy”.
 And taking away the weird spin-offs, I don’t think that the main series has always been super respectful to its legacy.
 Metal Gear Solid 2 is a game about the nature of video game sequels and passing things off to the next generation, so naturally Kojima honored this message by continuing to make Metal Gear games for 14 years.
-Metal Gear Solid 4 is a game that I love, but I can’t argue with people who say that it ruins or cheapens certain characters.
+Metal Gear Solid 4 is a game that ruins and cheapens a lot of what came before it.
 Metal Gear Solid Peace Walker uses a character that most Metal Gear fans think is sacred (The Boss) in a really weird way.
 And I could write an entire essay about the problems with Metal Gear Solid V‘s story and characterizations.
 This franchise is beloved by many, including me.
 But that doesn’t mean that it has never been spun off to make a quick buck or ruined certain characters.
 I think Metal Gear Solid 2 is one of the best games of all time, and the fact that there are sequels to it cheapens that game’s message.
 But I got over it and learned to just appreciate or hate each game on its own merits.
 And while I don’t expect to like Survive, it will be for reasons other than it not being “a proper Metal Gear game”.